The high limestone cliffs and overprinted cave at Mudjin Harbour

 • Explore North Caicos and Middle Caicos!
 A road causeway connects both islands.

-• When departing North Caicos, we advise arriving at the dock 20-30 minutes prior to ferry departure.
+• Arrive at the dock 20–30 minutes prior to ferry departure when leaving North Caicos.
 Rental cars are typically dropped off where they were picked up.

 • Sunday is not the best day for a day trip to North Caicos and Middle Caicos, as the ferry schedule is limited, and many shops, gas stations, and restaurants are closed.
 All other days of the week are great.

-Day Trip to North and Middle Caicos Prices
+Cost of a Day Trip to North and Middle Caicos

-Estimated Day Trip Total $330 for 2 people
+Estimated Day Trip Total $330 for two people

 Car Rental $75–90 for a car or small SUV

-Return Ferry Ticket $65 per adult, $40 for children under 9
+Return Ferry Ticket $65 per adult, $40 for children under nine

 Gas About $6.50 per gallon, trips typically use under $30 total